Kylegoslin/moodle-block_cmanager/cmanager/README.txt

 Once requested, the Moodle administrator is responsible for accepting or denying requests for courses.
-If the administrator is not happy, a comment feature allows a conversion to take place between them and the educator about the pending request.
+If the administrator is not happy, a comment feature allows a conversation to take place between them and the educator about the pending request.

 During the process of creating a course request, additional information